-Detailed Instructions for Each Item
+Detailed Instructions for each Item

-3.2 Block A: identification of sample enterprise

-3.2.0 This block has been designed to collect the descriptive identification of the sample enterprise.
-The items are mostly self-explanatory.

-3.2.1 Block A, item 1: schedule despatch (DSL) no: With a view to reconcile the despatch of filled-in schedule by FOD field offices vis-à-vis receipt of the same by CSO (IS Wing), Kolkata a unique Despatch Serial number (DSL) has been provided for all the selected factories both under Census Sector and the Sample Sector and the same is to be reported by the field staff of FOD both in Parts I & II.
+- 3.2 Block A: identification particulars of factory unit/enterprise - 3.2.0 This block has been designed to collect the descriptive identification of the sample enterprise.
+The items are mostly self-explanatory. - 3.2.1 Block A, item 1: schedule despatch (DSL) no: With a view to reconcile the despatch of filled-in schedule by FOD field offices vis-à-vis receipt of the same by CSO (IS Wing), Kolkata a unique Despatch Serial number (DSL) has been provided for all the selected factories both under Census Sector and the Sample Sector and the same is to be reported by the field staff of FOD both in Parts I & II.
 These items will be copied from the sample list.
 DSL numbers are unique across the region for a particular year of survey.
-However, the same factory may have different DSL numbers in different years of survey.

-3.2.2 Block A, item 2: permanent serial number: The Permanent Serial Number (PSL) is provided by FOD offices while collecting the list from CIF and duly numbered list sent to CSO (IS Wing), Kolkata for updation of frame.
-This number is unique in State X NIC X Sector.
-Permanent Serial Number has been provided for all the selected factories both under Census Sector and the Sample Sector and the same is to be reported by the field staff of FOD both in Parts I & II.
-These items will be copied from the sample list.

-3.2.3 Block A, item 3: scheme code: This is the code usually given for census and sample units as per sampling design.
+However, the same factory may have different DSL numbers in different years of survey. - 3.2.2 Block A, item 2: permanent serial number: The Permanent Serial Number (PSL) is provided by FOD offices while collecting the list from CIF and duly numbered list is sent to CSO (IS Wing), Kolkata for updation of frame.
+This number is unique in State × NIC × Sector.
+Permanent Serial Number has been provided for all the factories selected both under Census Sector and the Sample Sector; and the same is to be reported by the field staff of FOD both in Parts I & II.
+These items will be copied from the sample list. - 3.2.3 Block A, item 3: scheme code: This is the code usually given for census and sample units as per sampling design.
 The census unit will be given code 1 and sample units will be given code 2.
+Note that for states, it will be always 2.